josephdong1000/DSC-Calculation/README.md

 # DSC-Calculation

-This script calculates the Sørensen–Dice coefficient for image segmentation evaluation.
+This script calculates the Sørensen–Dice coefficient and the symmetric Hausdorff distance for image segmentation evaluation.

-To use: python dsc.py /path/to/predicted/mask/ /path/to/true/mask/
+To use: python dsc_hausdorff.py /path/to/predicted/mask/ /path/to/true/mask/